 - Age appropriate book list for children birth-3 years.

 The Children and Families Program Director will evaluate submitted portfolios and determine satisfactory submissions based on the evaluation rubric.
-Evaluation rubric and student checklist located in Division Office.
+Evaluation rubric and student checklist located in the Department Office.